05 Feb The Importance of Collaboration in Content Production

-Let’s think about this for a second: your marketing department is made up of great copywriters, marketers and social media buffs.
+Let’s think about this for a second: your marketing department is made up of great copywriters, content strategists, marketers and social media buffs.
 The sales team is made up of individuals who know your company’s offering inside-out and back-to-front, and will often be the ones in direct contact with customers.

 Clear communication between both teams can result in original ideas that demonstrate the company’s intimate knowledge of their offering and target audience.
 Sales and marketing teams should always be viewed as intrinsically linked; a great marketing campaign helps salespeople close business, whilst the unique insight of salespeople helps marketers create relevant content.